AgyLuczak/MUM-S-TO-DO-LIST/TESTING.md

 I have performed full manual testing on these devices:

 - DELL Inspiron 16 laptop
-- DELL
+- DELL Optiplex 2
-- Iphone
+- Iphone 11
-- Samsung Galaxy
+- Samsung Galaxy A52 S

 The app has been tested on the following browsers: